American Foxhound: Health

-This breed is not generally a breed that carries genetic disorders.
+This breed does not generally carry genetic disorders.
 However they can easily become overweight when overfed.
 A minor health risk in American Foxhounds is thrombocytopathy, or platelet disease.
 This comes from poorly functioning blood platelets and can result in excessive bleeding from minor bumps or cuts.
 The treatment is usually based on the severity of the disease.
 Owners will often have their American Foxhounds undergo blood tests so that the condition can be caught early on.
 While dysplasia was largely unknown in Foxhounds, it is beginning to crop up occasionally, along with some eye issues.
 It is not typical or customary for Foxhound breeders to screen for any hereditary disorders at this time.
 The breed's lifespan is generally 10–12 years.
-The American Foxhound is an energetic breed.
-According to some veterinarians and trainers, it needs plenty of exercise, for example, a fairly long walk followed by a game of fetch.

 Trigg Hound

 The Trigg Hound (also known as the Trigg Foxhound or Hayden Trigg Hound) is a variety of the American Foxhound, developed in Kentucky by Colonel Haiden Trigg.

 The Trigg Hound originated in Barren County, Kentucky, in the 1860s, when fox hunting enthusiast Colonel Haiden C. Trigg wanted to develop a faster hound than those available in his area.
 He used dogs from the Birdsong, Maupin, and Walker lines to develop his strain.

 According to W. L. Porter in an article in The Chase, local fox hunters who saw the dogs purchased from Birdsong found them unattractive, but their performance was surprisingly good.
 Porter stated that the dogs were "racy built, crop ears, rough coated, bushy tails and chop mouthed and looked unlike any fox hound any of us had ever seen".
 Eventually, Trigg's breeding program became successful on a local and national level.

 In 1910, well-known big-game hunter Paul J. Rainey purchased twenty five hounds from Trigg and took them on a hunting trip in Africa, later buying more from Trigg, his son Alanson, and others.
 After Trigg's death, some fanciers began to lose interest and the strain declined in popularity, despite a small core of active breeders.
 After Rainey returned from his trips, however, he announced that the Triggs were the "best and most courageous hounds in the world," causing their popularity to rise again amongst hunters.

-Male Trigg Hounds stand 23 to 24 inches (58 to 61 centimetres) at the withers and weigh 45 to 55 pounds (20 to 25 kilograms), while females stand 20 to 22 inches (51 to 56 centimetres) and weigh 35 to 45 pounds (16 to 20 kilograms).
+Male Trigg Hounds stand 23 to 24 inches (58 to 61 centimeters) at the withers and weigh 45 to 55 pounds (20 to 25 kilograms), while females stand 20 to 22 inches (51 to 56 centimeters) and weigh 35 to 45 pounds (16 to 20 kilograms).
 The variety has a long snout, hanging ears, and a short, smooth coat, and though it may come in any color, the Continental Kennel Club allows only tricolor and bicolor dogs.
 The Trigg Hound is obedient but "tenacious", and is well-suited to hunting because of its sense of smell and endurance.